uschpc/webportal-netlify-gatsby/src/user-guides/parallel-programming/mpi.md

 parentPage: User Guides
 sideMenuParent: Parallel Programming
 backToTopBtnFlag: true
+excerpt: A user guide on the Message Passing Interface (MPI), which is used in parallel programming.
 ---

 The Message Passing Interface (MPI) is a **message-passing standard** used in parallel programming.
 The MPI standard exists in numerous implementations, four of which the CARC provides support for: